 How do I get homeowners insurance in Indiana?

-Many home insurers who offer their services in Indiana don’t give out dollar amounts with their online quotes, so the best way to get coverage is to call around to different companies and get individualized quotes for the home.
+Many home insurers who offer their services in Indiana (or specifically home insurance in Indianapolis) don’t give out dollar amounts with their online quotes, so the best way to get coverage is to call around to different companies and get individualized quotes for the home.

 Is homeowners insurance required in Indiana?